- Introduction & PAN

 The Academy will use Ealing Council's timetable for applications each year (exact dates within the months may vary from year to year).
 This will fit in with the timetable for the co-ordination of admission arrangements within London.

-Admissions appeals for Year 6 into 7 entry in September 2017 will be scheduled for May and June/July of 2017.
-Appellants will be given 10 school days' notice of their appeal.
+Admissions appeals for Year 6 into 7 entry in September will be scheduled for May.
+Appellants will be given at least 10 school days' notice of their appeal.

 If you are unsure which Deanery you are in, enter your postcode in the calculator below and press the enter key to find out your deanery.Back to the top